openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 @endsphinxtabset

-However, in most cases before getting static shape using `get_shape()` method, you need to check if that shape is static.
+However, in most cases, before getting static shape using the `get_shape()` method, you need to check if that shape is static.

-## Operations
+## Representation of Operations

 The `ov::Op` class represents any abstract operation in the model representation.
 Use this class to create [custom operations](../Extensibility_UG/add_openvino_ops.md).

-## Operation Sets
+## Representation of Operation Sets

-Operation set (opset) is a collection of operations that can be used to construct a model.
-The `ov::OpSet` class provides a functionality to work with operation sets.
+An operation set (opset) is a collection of operations that can be used to construct a model.
+The `ov::OpSet` class provides the functionality to work with operation sets.
 For each operation set, OpenVINO™ Runtime provides a separate namespace, for example `opset8`.

-Each OpenVINO™ Release introduces new operations and adds them to a new operation set.
-These new sets help to introduce a new version of operations that change behavior of previous operations.
-Using operation sets allows you to avoid changes in your application if new operations have been introduced.
+Each OpenVINO™ Release introduces new operations and adds them to new operation sets, within which the new operations would change the behavior of previous operations.
+Using operation sets helps you avoid changing your application when new operations are introduced.
 For a complete list of operation sets supported in OpenVINO™ toolkit, see the [Available Operations Sets](../ops/opset.md).
-To add support of custom operations, see the [Add Custom OpenVINO Operations](../Extensibility_UG/Intro.md) document.
+To add the support for custom operations, see [OpenVINO Extensibility Mechanism](../Extensibility_UG/Intro.md).

-## Build a Model in OpenVINO™ Runtime {#ov_ug_build_model}
+## Building a Model in OpenVINO™ Runtime {#ov_ug_build_model}

 You can create a model from source.
 This section illustrates how to construct a model composed of operations from an available operation set.